The 3 Major Changes in Your Urine to Keep an Eye Out For

 Medication Causes

 Phenazopyridine is a urinary tract medication that may create a foamy consistency.
-Additionally, AZO and Pyridium are common brands of over-the-counter UTI medications that can cause changes in urine consistency.
+Additionally, AZO and Pyridium are common brands of over-the-counter UTI medications that can cause changes in urine consistency, like foamy changes.

 Oily Urine Consistency

-You may notice a layer of oil floating at the surface of the water when urinating.
-This can be caused by a low-carb diet, and is not serious unless other symptoms such as abdominal pain, blood in urine, or vomiting occur.
+You may notice a layer of oil floating at the surface of the water when urinating, which can be caused by a low-carb diet.
+Yet, if other symptoms such as abdominal pain, blood in urine, or vomiting occur, be sure to contact your doctor to discuss possible causes.

 Medication Causes